 Cover Level

-Comprehensive cover costs more than accident-only but covers the skin allergies, hereditary conditions, and chronic illnesses Staffies are most prone to.
-Given the high likelihood of skin conditions, comprehensive cover is commonly chosen for this breed.
+Comprehensive cover costs more than accident-only but covers the skin allergies, hereditary conditions, and chronic illnesses Staffies are most likely to develop.
+Given the high probability of skin conditions alone, comprehensive cover is the most commonly selected tier for this breed.

 Tips for Staffordshire Bull Terrier Owners

-Practical ways to manage your Staffie's insurance and health costs.
+Practical ways to manage your Staffy's insurance and health costs in Australia.

 1

-Skin allergies are the most common health issue in Staffies and often develop in the first 1 - 3 years of life.
-Getting comprehensive cover while your Staffie is young and symptom-free means allergies will be covered rather than excluded as pre-existing.
+Atopic dermatitis is the single most common health issue in Staffies, and it frequently develops during the first one to three years.
+Enrolling in comprehensive cover while your Staffy is young and symptom-free means allergies will be covered rather than excluded as a pre-existing condition.

 2